-You don’t have to spend too much time searching the web to find dire warnings about hypertension “the silent killer” urging you to run to your doctors and start a lifelong enslavement to the pharmaceutical industry.
+You don’t have to spend too much time searching the web to find dire warnings about hypertension being “the silent killer”.
+Often the same article will then urge you to run to your doctors and start a lifelong enslavement to the pharmaceutical industry for expensive hypertension treatments.

 Pharmaceutical hypertension treatments do not treat the cause of high blood pressure – just the symptoms – which means you’ll have to take them till the end of your days.